-Beware of 'fomni': How can you tell fake omnichannel from the real deal?
+Beware of 'fomni': How can you tell fake omnichannel from the real deal?by

 Retailers today are in a constant search for the industry’s Holy Grail – delivering an omnichannel brand experience across all touchpoints.
 Unfortunately, this journey to deliver on the promise of the omnichannel experience has given rise to a troublesome and pervasive problem known as fake omnichannel or "fomni".